philcoder/poc_movie_recommendation/README.md

 4. Others: Linux, ShellScript, Docker

-##### How to Execute like Dev
+### How to Execute like Dev
-PS: Go inside clone folder '../poc_movie_recommendations' and execute follows commands as you wish.
+Go inside clone folder '../poc_movie_recommendations' and execute follows commands as you wish.
 -------

 For startup all services